fring-12/AI-class/class-1-updated.md

+# The Augmented Scholar: Transforming Your Research with AI

+### What You Will Learn Today:

+- **WHY** AI is no longer optional in academia.
+- **HOW** to use it ethically and responsibly.
+- **A STEP-BY-STEP WORKFLOW** to integrate AI into your research, from defining your problem to publishing your paper.

 # Why You MUST Incorporate AI Into Your Research Workflow

 ## The Unseen Colleague: Why AI is an Indispensable Part of Modern Research